configcat/docs/website/docs/advanced/cli.md

 ## Scan & Upload Code References
 You can use the CLI to scan your repository for feature flag and setting usages in your own source code, and upload them to ConfigCat.
-[Here](/docs/advanced/code-references/overview) you can read more about this feature.
+You can read more about this feature [here](/docs/advanced/code-references/overview).

 ## Examples
 Here are a few examples showing the true power of the CLI.